-As we leave the dark days of winter behind, now is a good time to freshen up your car in preparation for spring and fun road trips ahead.
-Here are 5 tips to help get your car spring ready!
+As we leave the dark days of winter behind, now is a good time to freshen up your car in preparation for spring.
+Here are five tips to help get your car spring ready!

 The winter months can play havoc with car windows, making them quite dirty as they battle mud, bird droppings and debris.
 The inside glass can also become quite greasy and fog up faster.
 To ensure that you have the best visibility possible when driving this spring, spruce up your car windows, both on the inside and outside.

 Tackle the inside of your car windows first.
 Arm yourself with a glass cleaner and a soft microfibre cloth.
 Spray the glass cleaner onto the cloth and then wipe the windows.

 Wash the car before you start cleaning the outside windows to help remove most of the dirt.
 Then, get to work with your window cleaner and a little bit of elbow grease.
 Shine your windows with a dry cloth or towel and don’t forget your side mirrors!

 Now that your car windows are sparkling, check that your wiper blades are in good working order – this is something we can often forget about.
 It’s important to replace your wiper blades when they start to make that annoying noise or when they leave smears across your windscreen.
 You’ll be glad of your wipers during our lovely Irish summer rain showers.

 3. The Boot

 Just as you spring clean your home at this time of year, take some time to tidy up your car boot.
 Like a spare room, car boots can often become a dumping place for items, including old clothes that you keep meaning to bring to a charity shop, or glass for recycling.
 Make a to-do list to free up your car boot space; it will make you feel more organised, not to mention carrying unnecessary weight can increase your car's fuel consumption!
 Now, in your clutter free boot, don’t forget to check that your spare tyre is in good condition.